Cliff Nichols Embedded Fractional CMO

 Intervention

-My work in this area has focused on establishing clearer commercial frameworks for marketing, including defining growth priorities, aligning marketing with business development and introducing more disciplined performance measurement.
+My work has focused on establishing clearer commercial frameworks for marketing: defining growth priorities, aligning marketing with business development, and introducing more disciplined performance measurement.

 Outcome